Don Gallucci

-Donald Frank Gallucci/Don Burton Caverhill (born October 31, 1947) is an American musician and producer.
+Don Burton Caverhill (born October 31, 1947 as Donald Frank Gallucci) is an American musician and producer.
 He was the keyboard player for the Kingsmen, performing the signature opening riff on "Louie Louie".
 After stints with Don and the Goodtimes and Touch, he produced the Stooges' Fun House in 1970.
 He then changed his surname to Caverhill and continued performing, composing, and producing on multiple albums and film soundtracks before retiring from music in 1977 to work in real estate.

 Career

 The Kingsmen

-1963 Kingsmen "Louie Louie" line-up.
-Don Gallucci far left.
+1963 Kingsmen "Louie Louie" lineup.
+Gallucci at far left.

 Gallucci was the keyboard player in the Royal Notes and a freshman in high school when he was asked to join the Kingsmen.
 At 15, he played the famous electric piano intro on "Louie Louie", which became a staple in garage rock, and also co-composed (with Jack Ely) the single's B side, "Haunted Castle".
 When "Louie Louie" became a national hit, Gallucci was forced out of the band because he was too young to tour.